docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 `listItemObj.valueOf()`

 For [ListItem](types-of-controls.md#listitem) controls only.
-Retrieves the index number of this item in the parent list’s items array.
+Retrieves the index number of this item in the parent list's items array.

 Returns a Number.